 “…they were afraid of the devil and didn’t want to anger him.
 They knew about God and believed in Him.
 But they reasoned God was good and therefore harmless.
 It’s the devil they worried about”.

 Indeed, the word “Jadoo” is a Hindi word for “black magic” but reading through Keel’s book is more of a positive experience.
-Keel traveled to some amazing and beautiful places until he was finally branded an “undesirable alien adventurer” and was shipped unceremoniously to Italy by British authorities (who likely thought they were doing him a favor!) who didn’t want him running around Singapore.
+Keel traveled to some amazing and beautiful places until he was finally branded an “undesirable alien adventurer” at Singnapore and was shipped unceremoniously to Italy by British authorities who likely thought they were doing him a favor.

 For a short time in the late fifties, Jadoo made John a celebrity interviewed on radio and television.
 Eventually, Keel would write several books, contributing important perspectives to the UFO field, and he would be instrumental in resurrecting the New York Fortean society.
 He wrote for television and as a journalist investigated “human interest” pieces for magazines.
 John was also a favorite on the lecture circuit before passing away at the age of 79.

 Jadoo is one of my fave Keel books and one of the very best non-fiction adventure books involving the paranormal.
 A fast and fun-filled read, it gets full stars from Quest Secrets. -AJB.